4K1V4-3/AI_Chatbot/README.md

 ##  Description

 Building and feeding an AI chatbot in Python.
-Features a module that removes metadata from WhatsApp chat logs.
+Features a module that removes metadata from WhatsApp chat logs to produce corpus files for the chatbot to feed on.